Maqyne/N315/jungleCookFinal/README.md

 Despite not being able to, I did attempt to work on the final to the best of my ability.

 I managed to build the home page with styling and full responsiveness. (although I didn't manage to make the drop down menu work in that time).

+I also built out the majority of the other pages, although without the time to make them fully responsive.